fehmi/simply.js/docs/themes.md

 <link rel="stylesheet" href="//cdn.jsdelivr.net/npm/docsify/lib/themes/pure.css">
 ```

-If you have any ideas or would like to develop a new theme, you are welcome to submit a [pull request](https://github.com/docsifyjs/docsify/pulls).
+If you have ideas or wish to develop a new theme, you are welcome to submit a [pull request](https://github.com/docsifyjs/docsify/pulls).

 #### Click to preview